Learning holographic QCD with unflavored meson spectra: Review of AdS/QCD

 where the effective potential is given by,

 with $B_2(z) = \phi(z) - 3A(z)$.
-The mass eigenvalues $m_{Gn}^2$ of the spin-2 meson are obtained again by solving the equation of motion and imposing the Dirichlet boundary conditions on the wave functions.
+The mass eigenvalues $m_{a_2, n}^2$ of the spin-2 meson are obtained by solving the equation of motion and imposing the Dirichlet boundary conditions on the wave functions.

-With these, in the next section we discuss a neural network architecture to solve the Schr\"odinger-like equations, along with the boundary conditions, to obtain the warp factor, dilaton profile, and the chiral symmetry breaking potential by training the model with the masses $m_{Sn}$, $m_{Vn}$, $m_{An}$ and $m_{Gn}$ in Table \ref{tab:inputs}.
-Moreover, the network will predicted the mass spectrum of pions $m_{\pi n}$ and match with the experimental valeus.
+With these, in the next section we discuss a neural network architecture to solve the Schr\"odinger-like equations, along with the boundary conditions, to obtain the warp factor, dilaton profile, and the chiral symmetry breaking potential by training the model with the masses $m_{f_0,n}$, $m_{\rho, n}$, $m_{a_1, n}$ and $m_{a_2, n}$ in Table \ref{tab:inputs}.
+Moreover, the network will be used to predict the pion mass spectrum, $m_{\pi,n}$, and compare them with experimental values.